Build a Simple Catalog

 In this example, the Coffee item has two variations (Small and Large).

-The #coffee ID is a temporary ID, serving as a placeholder for the permanent ID that the Square API generates and returns in the response.
-In the same request payload where the temporary ID is defined, you can use the temporary ID value to reference this to-be-created object.
-The two variations in this example use #coffee to identify its parent item.
-If these variations were created in a separate request, you must use their Square-generated permanent ID values to reference them.
+#coffee is a temporary ID used as a placeholder for the permanent ID generated by Square.
+In the same request, you can use this temporary ID to reference the new object.
+The two variations in this example use #coffee to identify their parent item.
+If created in a separate request, use their Square-generated permanent IDs instead.

 Link to section